Canadiens vs Capitals Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 30)

 Montreal vs. Washington Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of data on each team.
-In fact, anytime the Canadiens and Capitals play there’s always several intriguing observations to key in on.
+Remi is pouring through tons of stats on each line.
+In fact, anytime the Canadiens and Capitals play there’s always several intriguing angles to key in on.
 Not to mention games played at Capital One Arena in Apr almost always follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: T. Wilson under 5.5 Hits.